sxmanderson/minimal-mistakes/_pages/resume.md

 - Development on mobile app version of customer portal site; compiled to Android and iOS, using Ionic framework, Cordova and Node.js to run in test, Karma and Protractor for unit and e2e testing

+- Rewrote credit card batch-payment processes to use a new processing service

 - Automated and overhauled reporting process via SQL queries and Excel PowerPivot tables, eliminating 100+ hours busywork monthly